jaxxstorm/sensu-wrapper/README.md

    Sensu Wrapper - Execute a command and send the result to a sensu socket

 USAGE:
-   sensu-wrapper [global options] command [command options] [arguments...]
+   main [global options] command [command options] [arguments...]

 VERSION:
-   0.1

-AUTHOR(S):
+   0.3.2

+AUTHOR:
    Lee Briggs

 COMMANDS:
      help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --dry-run, -D               Output to stdout or not --name value, -N value      The name of the check --ttl value, -T value       The TTL for the check (default: 0) --source value, -S value    The source of the check --handlers value, -H value  The handlers to use for the check --help, -h                  show help
-   --version, -v               print the version
+   --dry-run, -D, -d                   Output to stdout or not --name value, -N value, -n value    The name of the check --ttl value, -t value               The TTL for the check (default: 0) --timeout value, -T value           Amount of time before the command times out (default: 0) --source value, -S value, -s value  The source of the check --handlers value, -H value          The handlers to use for the check --json-file value, -f value         JSON file to read and add to output --json value, -j value              JSON string to add to output --api-url value, -a value           Send the result to the Sensu API --api-username value, -u value      Username for Sensu API --api-password value, -p value      Password for Sensu API [$SENSU_API_PASSWORD, $SENSU_PASSWORD] --help, -h                          show help --version, -v                       print the version
 ```

 #### Basic Example